 I also like to view my drawing in a mirror, through a camera, or step away from it.
 This way, I can get different vantage points on my drawing and detect if anything is off.
-Fundamental things remain important even to advanced artists, but sometimes we still forget them.
-We must always respect the process and the fundamentals.

 07. Is it ever finished?